Medium Amplitude Parallel Superposition (MAPS) Rheology, Part 1: Mathematical Framework and Theoretical Examples: Mathematical Framework for MAPS Rheology

 Visualization can be performed for each of the triangular subspaces $ A $, $ B $, $ C $, or $ D $ individually by creating Bode or Nyquist plots (as shown in Figures \ref{fig:barycentric}(b) or \ref{fig:barycentric}(c) respectively) of the response function at particular values of the barycentric coordinate while steadily sweeping the frequency $L^1$-norm, $ \| \boldsymbol{\omega} \|_1 $.
 Particular symbols or line colors can be associated with each different barycentric coordinate.
 A particular advantage of representing the data in terms of the coordinates $(r,g,b)$ is that the values of coordinates can be used as color channels in an RGB color scheme to naturally and uniquely color the data in the plot.
 In such a case, red lines are close to odd PS vertices, green lines are close to even PS vertices, and blue lines are close to MAOS vertices, regardless of the specific triangular subspace being analyzed.
 This gives a common visual language to the general third order response function in each triangular subspace.
+In Figures \ref{fig:fluidity} through \ref{fig:giesekus_MAPS}, examples of MAPS sweeps at select barycentric coordinates for various constitutive models are presented, which have been colored using the scheme outlined above.